-- Avoid home-prepared beets, collard greens, spinach, and turnips.
-They can contain high levels of nitrates, which can cause anemia in infants.
-Serve jarred varieties of those vegetables.
+- Don't serve home-prepared beets, spinach, green beans, squash, or carrots to infants younger than 4 months old.
+These can contain high levels of nitrates, which can cause anemia in babies.
+Use jarred varieties of these vegetables instead.

 Whether you buy the baby food or make it yourself, remember that texture and consistency are important.
 At first, babies should have finely pureed single-ingredient foods.
 (Just applesauce, for example, not apples and pears mixed together.)

 After you've successfully tried individual foods, it's OK to offer a pureed mix of two foods.
-When your child is about 9 months old, coarser, chunkier textures are going to be tolerated as he or she begins transitioning to a diet that includes more table foods.
+When your child is about 9 months old, coarser, chunkier textures are going to be tolerated as he or she starts moving to a diet that includes more table foods.